 What if there was a way to plan your capital investments that could utilize asset management data to drive your long-term maintenance strategy?
 Meet asset capital planning.

-Asset capital planning centers on a capital improvement plan (CIP).
+Asset capital planning centres on a capital improvement plan (CIP).
 OpenGov calls a CIP “a working blueprint for sustaining and improving the community’s infrastructures.
 It coordinates strategic planning, financial capacity, and physical development.
-A CIP stands at the epicenter of a government’s Planning, Public Works, and Finance departments.”
+A CIP stands at the epicentre of a government’s Planning, Public Works, and Finance departments.”

 This blueprint will generally include the following elements, as OpenGov explains them: